Books are the best! But what's even better?

 There are some great books running books out there to read.

 Even if you don't consider yourself a reader they are very beneficial to forming your mental attitude when training for a marathon.
-(This is one of the things I talk about in the Develop Your Marathon Mindset: 20 Week Mental Training Plan for Marathoners.)
+(This is one of the things I talk about in the Mindset Training Plan for Marathoners)

 They will psych you, pump you up, hold you to your chair just as much as giving you a strong desire to actually jump up and go out for a run, if you aren't already running.